The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Quantum chaos and scrambling

-The SYK models lead to scrambling and spreading of the information among the quantum many-body system.
-But the SYK models possess gravity duals.
-They are also a paradigm for quantum holographic matter and the gravitational interpretation through the holographic principle or duality (the AdS/CFT correspondence or gauge/gravity duality); the equivalence between two descriptions of the same system: quantum gravity in $(d + 1)$ dimensions, on the one hand, and quantum field theory in $d$ dimensions, on the other.
-The AdS description is often called the \emph{bulk} theory while the CFT is called the \emph{boundary} theory.
+The SYK models lead to scrambling and spreading information among the quantum many-body system.
+But, as said before, the SYK models possess gravity duals.
+They are also a paradigm for quantum holographic matter and the gravitational interpretation through the holographic principle or duality, the AdS/CFT correspondence or gauge/gravity duality, the equivalence between two descriptions of the same system: a gravitational theory in higher $(d + 1)$ dimensions, on the one hand, and quantum field theory (that does not contain gravity) in lower $d$ dimensions, on the other.
+The AdS description is often called the \emph{bulk} theory, while the CFT nongravitational dual is called the \emph{boundary} theory.
 In AdS/CFT, the two theories are equivalent, and we should use either one description or the other but not both \cite{Harlow}.
+The AdS/CFT duality is a correspondence between gravitational systems in AdS space-times and nongravitational quantum CFTs.
+This duality has its roots in the notion of duality dating back to the early years of quantum physics: the wave–particle duality.
+A CFT in the thermofield double state of Eq. \ref{eq1} would be dual to the two-sided eternal black hole described above.

-The above characteristics of the SYK Hamiltonian for $N$ fermions have led to realizing holographic physics in the laboratory, what is called \emph{quantum gravity in the lab}.
-I will further discuss quantum gravity in the lab in section \ref{9}.
+When looked at differently, there are chaotic quantum systems that some quantum space-time with gravity can equivalently describe.
+The main argument of theoreticians suggesting experiments called \emph{quantum gravity in the lab} is that experiments performed on a nongravitational boundary system can detect phenomena characteristic of a gravitational dual.
+Such experiments would enable us to search for signs of a bulk-gravitation dual for nongravitational quantum systems \cite{Brown2}, \cite{Nezami2}.

 An SYK model becomes extremely chaotic at the very beginning of its development.
-In the SYK model, the \emph{out-of-time-order correlation} (OTOC) functions are used to diagnose quantum chaos, and measure the growth of operators in space, unitarily evolving (in the Heisenberg interpretation of quantum mechanics) as a function of time.
+In the SYK model, the \emph{out-of-time-order correlation} (OTOC) functions are used to diagnose quantum chaos and measure the growth of operators in space, unitarily evolving (in the Heisenberg interpretation of quantum mechanics) as a function of time.
 With chaotic time evolution, the butterfly effect will cause most of the OTOC functions in the average to decay exponentially \cite{Hosur}.